stanleyedward/vision_transformer_pytorch/README.md

 we want this module to do a few things.
 1. Create a class called PatchEmbedding that inherits from nn.Module
 2. Initialize with appropriate hyperparameters, such a schannels, embedding dimension, patch_size.
-3. create a layer to turn an imamge into embedded patches using nn.Conv@d().
+3. create a layer to turn an imamge into embedded patches using `nn.Conv2d()`.
 4. create a layer to flatten the feautre maps of the output of the layer in 3.
-5. define forward() that defines the forward computations (eg. pass through layer from 3 to 4)
+5. define `forward()` that defines the forward computations (eg. pass through layer from 3 to 4)
 6. make sure the output shape of the layer reflects the required output shape of the patch embedding.

 ```py